4 Months Southeast Asia Travel Itinerary

 Bangkok (5 days)

-Given the size of the city and all the praise and reviews I have read, I thought I should really take my time to explore BKK.
-It was also my first destination, therefore I wanted to ease my way into my trip.
-Plus, I needed time to check out as many rooftop bars as possible 😉
+Given the size of the city and all the praise and reviews I have read, I thought I should really take my time to explore it.
+It was also my first destination in my long solo trip, therefore I wanted to ease my way into it.
+Plus, I needed time to check out as many rooftop bars as possible 😉 .
+Its Bangkok after all!

-5 days was the perfect amount of time for me to spend there but you can also do with 2-3 days (not less).
+5 days was the perfect amount of time for me to spend there but you can also do with 2-3 days (I would not recommend less).

 Krabi (7 days)